yas51ne/ansible-otc/README.md

 (should work on all other *nix systems)

-* :exclamation: credentials on OTC (username, projectid, generated API key)
+* :exclamation: credentials on OTC (username, projectid, generated API key, S3 access/secret key)

 Files
 =====